-- Lastly, with one side of the board secured, remove the red spacer and repeat.
+- With one side of the board secured, remove the red spacer and repeat.

 The only drawback?
-For securing screws near a wall you’ll need to do free-hand or face nailing.
-And there are reviews these work best for thicker boards (and to use screws in every joist).
+For securing screws near a wall, you’ll need to do free-hand or face-nailing.
+And there are reviews that these work best for thicker boards (and to use screws in every joist).

 Best Pocket Hole Jigs